adlaube/XAI_scruples/README.md

 ### SHAP problems

-- model expected input does not match standard pytorch NN module interface
+- shap code does not properly propagate input ids and attention mask

 ### Fixed problems